devmahmud/next-transition-bar/README.md

 - `nonce`: The nonce attribute to use for the `style` tag.
 - `transformCSS`: This is useful if you want to use a different style or minify the CSS.

-Experience a sleek and visually appealing progress bar with **next-progress-bar**.
+Experience a sleek and visually appealing progress bar with **next-transition-bar**.
 Customize it to suit your application's unique style and provide users with a delightful journey through your Next.js app.